reduxjs/redux-toolkit/CONTRIBUTING.md

 pnpm --filter @reduxjs/toolkit test:watch
 ```

+### Docs

+The docs in `docs/` are published on the combined Redux docs site at https://redux.js.org/toolkit.
+See [`docs/README.md`](docs/README.md) for how the docs are organized and how to preview changes.

 ## Git workflow / Submitting Changes

 - Open a new issue in the [Issue tracker](https://github.com/reduxjs/redux-toolkit/issues).